BlipOnNobodysRadar/blind-lora-ranker/README.md

 > **Note**: This is a personal side project in an early state.
 The core functionality (image comparison, Elo ratings, and LoRA analysis) works, but some features like CSV export are buggy and the UI is basic.
 Use at your own risk!

+> **Note**: All ratings are stored in simple JSON files - avoids the need for complicated database dependencies.

 ## Features

 - **Blind Comparison**: Rate images without knowing their LoRA models to reduce bias